About Altnautica

 Company founded

-Altnautica established in Bangalore.
-Product direction defined: ADOS flight computer as Phase 1.
+Altnautica established.
+ADOS flight computer defined as Phase 1 product.

 2026